HAHOOS/MelonAutoUpdater/README.md

 <a href="https://github.com/LavaGang/MelonLoader/releases"><img src="https://img.shields.io/badge/ML_Support-v0.5.2_or_later-blue?style=for-the-badge&labelColor=gray&color=blue"></a>
 </p>

-Melon Auto Updater is a plugin for MelonLoader that automatically updates all of your mods!
+Melon Auto Updater is a plugin for MelonLoader that automatically updates all of your mods!<br/>
-If a mod has included a download link in the assembly, the updater will pick that up and use that to get the newest version and if needed, install it.
+If a mod has included a download link in the assembly, the updater will pick that up and use that to get the newest version and if needed, install it.<br/>
-Currently supported links (this list will be expanded in the near future):
+Currently supported links (this list will be expanded in the near future):<br/>
  - [Thunderstore](https://thunderstore.io)
  - [Github](https://github.com/)